haifengl/bigdata/README.md

 SchemaRDDs can be used in relational queries in addition to standard RDD functions.
-A SchemaRDD can be created from an existing RDD using the SQLContext.createSchemaRDD() function (or implicitly converting an RDD of of Scala case classes by importing a SQLContext).
+A SchemaRDD can be created from an existing RDD using the SQLContext.createSchemaRDD() function (or implicitly converting an RDD of Scala case classes by importing a SQLContext).
 A SchemaRDD can also be created by loading data in from external sources, e.g. Parquet file, a JSON dataset, or Hive queries through HiveContext.

 Similar to Shark, Spark SQL employs an in-memory columnar store.
 Different form Shark, Spark SQL does not use any query optimizations of